What Exactly Is Hypnosis?

 In the mid to late 1700's, a doctor named Franz Mesmer, amid a number of healing experiments, ended up performing holistic healing on his patients whereby he would waive his hands just above the body in an attempt to psychically realign invisible energies.
 Other doctors found no evidence in what he "did" as being effective.
 They did, however, find that what he "said" to them during the process as being extremely effective.

-During the process, he gave them suggestions; to IMAGINE their affected area healing, to PICTURE it clearly in their mind of the affected area healing.
+During the process, he gave them suggestions; to FOCUS on one spot, their affected area, and to PICTURE it clearly in their mind of the affected area healing.
+Together, this brought about many cures.

 Around 75 years later, around the mid 1800's, another doctor, James Braid, used Doctor Mesmer's "visualization" techniques on himself many times in order to heal himself of various illnesses.

-He noticed that as he focused only on healing himself and nothing else that he would become very relaxed, very sleepy.
-Feeling relaxed and sleepy is a natural byproduct of narrowing your thoughts or vision to only one thought or object.
+He noticed that as he focused on the area needing healing and nothing else that he would become very relaxed, very sleepy, just as I've explained earlier.

 Having a knowledge of Greek, he renamed the word Mesmerized to Hypnotized because the word "ypnos" is the Greek word for sleep.
-And this is where all the problems began because being captivated by the sound of someone's voice and putting all your concentration on an area of your body healing has absolutely nothing to do with sleep.
+And this is where all the problems began because he wasn't asleep, just relaxed.

 Once Doctor Braid realized this, he tried to change the word hypnotized back to mesmerized, but it was too late.
-The villagers connected the healing process with being asleep.
-They then believed the opposite must also be true, that one can do the opposite of healing when they're asleep.
+The new word had become so familiar to everyone that he abandoned his efforts.

 In the following days of superstition, gullibility and naivety, the movie industry created movies showing a Svengali putting a woman to sleep and taking over her mind and calling it hypnotized.
 They connected a new popular word they couldn't properly interpret with a process that doesn't exist and the gullible public ran with it.